Hospital investments; application for funding

 - The use of the loans must have been necessary with reasonable use of the assets of the hospital operator or other natural or legal persons who can directly or indirectly exercise a controlling influence over it.
 Only costs that were necessary for an efficient and economical hospital at the time they were incurred will be considered.
 Loans to redeem equity and increased burdens from a debt restructuring are generally not eligible for consideration.

 - Equity compensation (Art.
 16 Bavarian Hospital Act - BayKrG)

 - The hospital or dependent operating facility must be removed from the hospital plan.
 The mere relocation of a hospital operation to a replacement facility or a change of sponsor does not trigger an entitlement.

-- At the start of the subsidy, eligible assets purchased with the hospital's own funds must have existed and their regular useful life had not yet expired at that time.
+- At the start of the subsidy, eligible assets procured with the hospital's own funds must have existed and their regular useful life had not yet expired at that time.